 - 1. Must have been a National Level 2 Judge for a minimum of 3 years - 2.
-Be a minimum of 18 years of age - 3.
-Be a current financial member of ESNZ - 4.
-Have been a member of the Ground Jury at a minimum of 6 or more ESNZ
+Be a minimum of 18 years of age - Be a current financial member of ESNZ - 4.
+Have been a member of the Ground Jury at a minimum of 6 or more ESNZ Premier or Grand Prix sanctioned Jumping events in the last 2 years - 5.
+Have a good understanding of the ESNZ Jumping Rules and the ESNZ General & Veterinary Regulations - 6.
+Have read and accept the ESNZ Members Code of Conduct and the ESNZ

-Premier or Grand Prix sanctioned Jumping events in the last 2 years - 5.
-Have a good understanding of the ESNZ Jumping Rules and the ESNZ General& Veterinary Regulations - 6.
-Have read and accept the ESNZ Members Code of Conduct and the ESNZ Jumping Officials' Code of Conduct - 7.
-Have attended an in person National Level 2 Jumping Judges maintenance course in the last 3 years - 8.
+- Jumping Officials' Code of Conduct - 7.
+Have attended an in person National Jumping Judges maintenance course in the last 3 years - 8.
 Have attended a Stewarding Seminar in the last three years - 9.
-Kept up to date annually with all new and amended rule changes by attending an in person or online seminar at least once every 3 years - 10.
+It is recommended that all judges keep up to date annually with all new and amended rule changes by attending an online seminar - 10.
 Have an up to date ESNZ Jumping Judges logbook and or CV - 11.
 Have been assessed and recommended by two National Level 3 Judges or higher - 12.
 Have assisted a National Level 3 Jumping Course Designer or higher on at least two occasions - 13.
 Have assisted a National FEI Level 1 Jumping Steward or higher on at least two occasions - 14.
-Pass an open book test at an official ESNZ Jumping Judges promotion course for ESNZ National Level 3 Jumping Judges including a one-on one interview
+Pass an open book test at an official ESNZ Jumping Judges Maintenance course for promotion including a one-on one interview

-ESNZ National Level 3 Judges
+ESNZ National Level 3 Judges Requirements

-- Be a minimum of 18 years of age

-- Be a current financial member of ESNZ

-- Have an in-depth knowledge of the ESNZ Jumping Rules and the ESNZ General

-& Veterinary Regulations

-- Understand the FEI Jumping Rules and General Regulations

-- Have read and accept the ESNZ Members Code of Conduct & Behaviour Policy and the ESNZ Jumping Officials' Code of Conduct - Have read and understand the ESNZ Member protection policy - Have read and accept the ESNZ Social Media policy - Have read and accept the ESNZ Drug & Alcohol policy - Demonstrated they have the required knowledge, practical skills and behaviour required to carry out ESNZ Jumping Judges duties - Be prepared to be an ambassador for ESNZ - Be able to work under pressure and take responsibility - Have good communication skills and professional at all times
+- Be a minimum of 18 years of age - Be a current financial member of ESNZ - Have an in-depth knowledge of the ESNZ Jumping Rules and the ESNZ General & Veterinary Regulations - Understand the FEI Jumping Rules and General Regulations - Have read and accept the ESNZ Members Code of Conduct & Behaviour Policy and the ESNZ Jumping Officials' Code of Conduct - Have read and understand the ESNZ Member protection policy - Have read and accept the ESNZ Social Media policy - Have read and accept the ESNZ Drug & Alcohol policy - Demonstrated they have the required knowledge, practical skills and behaviour required to carry out ESNZ Jumping Judges duties - Be prepared to be an ambassador for ESNZ - Be able to work under pressure and take responsibility - Have good communication skills and professional at all times

-- Attend an in person National Level 3 Jumping Judges maintenance course at least once every 3 years - Act as an assistant course director at a national level 1 Jumping judges maintenance course - Keep up to date annually with all new and amended rule changes by attending an in person or online seminar - Have a practical assessment by an FEI Level 1 Judge or higher - Have a one-on-one interview with an FEI Level 1 Judge or higher
+- Attend an in person National Jumping Judges maintenance course at least once every 3 years - Act as an assistant course director at a National Jumping judges maintenance course - It is recommended that all judges keep up to date annually with all new and amended rule changes by attending an online seminar - Have a practical assessment by an FEI Level 1 Judge or higher - Have a one-on-one interview with an FEI Level 1 Judge or higher